CSALabsAutomation/azure-cosmosdb-lab/steps/08_azure-cosmos-db-change-feed/documentation.md

    ![The program.cs is displayed](./assets/08-console-main-default.jpg "Open the program.cs file")

-1. Within the Program.cs editor tab, Add the following code .
+1. Within the Program.cs editor tab, add the following lines of code as given below.

 ```sh
 using System;